 Make A Joke Of It

-When he turns on the charm and then begins to ask your help, look right into his eyes, give him a big smile and light-heartedly point out what he’s doing.
+When they turn on the charm, then begin to ask your help, look right into their eyes, give them a big smile and light-heartedly point out what they’re doing.
 For example:

 “You’re only being nice to me because you want something!” or, “You want something, don’t you?
 You are so shallow!”